QuTech-Delft/quantuminspire/README.md

 print(result['histogram'])
 ```

-## Configure your token credentials for Quantum Inspire (expected soon)
+## Configure your token credentials for Quantum Inspire

-1. Create an Quantum Inspire account if you do not have already have one.
+1. Create a Quantum Inspire account if you do not already have one.
 2. Get an API token from the Quantum Inspire website.
 3. With your API token run:
 ```python